 Enter Bird's Name in Search Box:

-The Snow Buntings and McKay's Bunting are our most northern travelers, the Snow Bunting has the widest range and the McKay's Bunting are restricted to the western and southwestern areas of Alaska.
-Whereas the Lazuli Bunting, Rustic Bunting, Lark Bunting and Indigo Bunting, can be found from southern Canada into northern Mexico depending on the time of year.
+The Snow Bunting and McKay's Bunting are our most northern travelers.
+The Snow Bunting has the widest range and the McKay's Bunting is restricted to the western and southwestern areas of Alaska.
+Whereas the Lazuli Bunting, Rustic Bunting, Lark Bunting and Indigo Bunting can be found from southern Canada into northern Mexico depending on the time of year.

-The Painted Bunting, Varied Bunting and the Blue Bunting live mostly in the southern states to Central America, the Blue Bunting is the most southern bird.
+The Painted Bunting, Varied Bunting and the Blue Bunting live mostly in the southern states to Central America, with the Blue Bunting being the most southern bird.